neophob/wpc-emu/BUGS.md

 - enable / disable IRQ in the ASIC emu should work - currently the IRQ is fired all the time
 - CWAI instruction not implemented properly, not sure if its used at all
 - GI (General Illumination dimming) to implemented properly
+- DIP language selection does not work for TZ

 ## Hurricane